Topics Map > Services > Research Computing and Support > CCAST

 CCAST is offering a free training program in advanced research computing to introduce faculty, staff, and students to high-performance computing (HPC).
 This program provides researchers with the basic knowledge and hands-on skills necessary to utilize HPC resources available at NDSU and elsewhere.

-For Fall 2025, we will be offering three workshops in a mix of in-person and remote formats.
-All workshops will be recorded, and recordings will be provided for those who cannot attend the live sessions.
+For Spring 2026, we will be offering three workshops in a mix of in-person and remote formats.
+For in-person workshops, please bring your laptop to participate in hands-on exercises.
+All remote workshops will be recorded, and recordings will be provided for those who cannot attend the live sessions.

 Workshop 1: Introduction to High Performance Computing (HPC)